Help students achieve their dreams

 - Four age-based options.
 These automatically reallocate your funds to be weighted less in equity funds and more in fixed-income funds, a PIMCO stable value fund, or FDIC-insured accounts as your beneficiary ages.

-- Eight static options.
+- Seven static options.
 The asset allocation you choose when you open an account stays the same unless you request a change.

 - Two customized options.
 You can design a customized age-based or a customized static option that works best for you.